On the Complexity of Target Set Selection in Simple Geometric Networks: Conclusions

 \subsubsection{Acknowledgments.}

+The authors are grateful to the reviewer’s valuable comments that improved the manuscript.
 The authors acknowledge the support of the Czech Science Foundation Grant No. 22-19557S.
-MD and ŠS were additionally supported by the Grant Agency of the Czech Technical University in Prague, grant No. SGS23/205/OHK3/3T/18.
-MD was also supported by the Student Summer Research Program 2021 of FIT CTU in Prague.
+Michal Dvořák and Šimon Schierreich were additionally supported by the Grant Agency of the Czech Technical University in Prague, grant No. SGS23/205/OHK3/3T/18.
+Michal Dvořák was also supported by the Student Summer Research Program 2021 of FIT CTU in Prague.

 \FloatBarrier